• Skip to primary navigation

 • Freeze the chicken breast for about 1 hour before slicing.
 This makes it much easier to get the super thin strips.

 • Use a SHARP knife.
 A good quality (sharp) knife is one of the most important tools that you can have.
-I use the 8" chef knife from Pampered Chef and I LOVE it!
+I use the (affiliate link)8" chef knife from Pampered Chef and I LOVE it!
 I have had super expensive Wusthof and Henkel knives and I prefer the PC one, believe it or not.

 seasoning the chicken